dagghe/PyOMA/paper/paper.md

 conventional devices, such as impact hammer and shakers.
 On the other hand, output vibration data acquired through accelerometers are relatively easy to get.
-In OMA, the deterministic knowledge of the input excitation is replaced by the assumption that the input is a realization of astochastic process.
+In OMA, the deterministic knowledge of the input excitation is replaced by the assumption that the input is a realization of a stochastic process.
 Accordingly, Operational Modal Analysis and Output-Only dynamic identification are considered synonyms.
 There is a large variety of algorithms for OMA.
 Among them, the Stochastic Subspace Identification (SSI) and the Frequency Domain Decomposition (FDD) have proved to be